 - Who's the Boss?, "Hit The Road Chad": Ray Charles comes to the Bauers' to play a few songs.

-- The 1970s Toho-produced series Meteor Man Zone (Known in the US as Zone Fighter) had Gigan, King Ghidorah, and even Godzilla as guest stars.
+- The 1970s Toho-produced series Meteor Man Zone (known in the United States as Zone Fighter) had Gigan, King Ghidorah, and even Godzilla as guest stars.

 - EXTRAS: Ricky Gervais plays a professional film extra and meets at least one massive star each episode, always playing themselves.
 Lampshaded by the fact that every episode of the series was actually named after the main guest star of that episode ("Samuel L. Jackson", "David Bowie", "Daniel Radcliffe") and the fact that one episode revolved around the protagonist's disdain for Chris Martin having a far-fetched guest appearance on his Show Within a Show.